 INSIDE: If you are looking for the best books for 7 year olds, you have come to the right place!
-Books for beginning readers can be hard to navigate, but the following easy chapter books are outstanding, especially if you are looking for chapter book series for 2nd graders!
+These chapter books for growing readers are outstanding, especially if you are looking for chapter book series for 2nd graders.

 I’ll admit it:

 I’m totally, deathly afraid of the DECLINE BY NINE.

 I can see that ominous shark fin now as I think about that awful statistic, those horrific, laser sharp teeth rising out of the water.
 My fists ball up, my shoulders tense…. and I just want to cry as I see my third, fourth and fifth graders shrugging their shoulders as they walk out of the library.

 “Not today, Ms. B.,” says another.
 And then they’re off, slinking right through the double doors with empty hands, NO NEW BOOK IN SIGHT.

 No joke — its a librarian’s worst nightmare.